Englot/micro_paint_rectangles/README.md

 * _HEIGHT_: The vertical number of characters to use for the draw zone.
 An int that has to be bigger than 0 and smaller or equal to 300.
 * _CHAR_: The char used to fill the drawing zone (background).

-The following lines of the file define the circles to be drawn.
+The following lines of the file define the rectangles to be drawn.
 The format is as follows:
 ```
 TYPE X Y WIDTH HEIGHT CHAR
 ```